 Northampton Guildhall wedding photography

 ( I have a theory.
 The Sun often waits until everyone has gone into the tipi/marquee/dining room before peeping out from behind the clouds.
 It happens so often at weddings!
 People head to the meal, the weather improves.
-It did on Saturday, but it stayed for seconds before giving up and hiding behind the cloud cover again ).
+It did on Saturday, but then it only stayed for a few seconds before giving up and hiding behind the cloud cover again ).

-It was then time for the dancing.
+It was then time for dancing.
 No first dance as such, but a ceilidh, starting with a Macedonian wedding dance (so I’m told).
-Only one way to shoot these, stick on an ultra wide lens and let everyone dance around you, as they get closer and closer and closer….
+Only one way to shoot these, stick on an ultra wide lens and let everyone dance around you, as they get closer and closer and closer…

 A great, fun wedding and I reckon I’ll see one or two faces again in a few weeks.
 I’m shooting the wedding of one of Annie’s bridesmaids, Susanna, who booked me at the same time.
 Looking forward to it.